Care and nursing for people at home are services that are financed differently: The basic insurance of the health insurance…

 https://www.ge.ch/employer-du-personnel-maison/salaires

-For the quitt.-team it is very important that cleaning staff and domestic helpers are fairly paid.
+For the quitt team it is very important that cleaning staff and domestic helpers are fairly paid.
 We therefore recommend that the minimum wages are observed – regardless of the number of hours per week.
 You can find more detailed information on the subject of minimum wages in home economics in the leaflet below.

-What is the composition of a salary?
+What is the composition of the salary?

 Tip: With our free wage calculator you can calculate your wage with just a few clicks, taking into account all deductions and insurance costs.

 The percentages in the above graph refer to the total wage.
-Other wage calculations always refer to the gross wage – therefore the quitt.commission here is only 4.4% instead of “5% on gross wage”.
+Other wage calculations always refer to the gross wage – therefore the quitt commission here is only 4.4% instead of «5% on gross wage».